 Two years later, there was another bombing.
 This is actually a very heated conversation right now in Argentina because they are kind of talking about doing another investigation on something that was investigated many times before, on the bombing of an Israeli cultural center, AMIA, which together killed about 114 people, injured hundreds more.

 Argentina is in many ways Latin America’s 9/11 before we had our 9/11.
 It was the largest Islamic terrorist attack in the Western Hemisphere before 9/11, so when people point to that – these are some pictures of some of the carnage.
 These are the individuals.
-There was an investigation that occurred obviously after the attack but was kind of fumbled.
-There’s really no conclusion after that.
+There was an investigation that occurred obviously after the attack, but [that] was kind of fumbled.
+There is really no conclusion after that.
 There was a lot of corruption.
 Nobody really understood what happened.
 Fingers pointed in a lot of directions.

 Some of these individuals you probably recognize.
-They’re very high level.
+They are very high level.
 This is gentleman on the right is Ahmad Vahidi, the current Minister of Defense of Iran.
 At the time, he was actually Commander of the Quds Force at the time of the attack.

-But one individual that I like to focus on, he’s very key to the current play of Iran’s foray into Latin America, is this gentleman right here, Mohsen Rabbani.
+But one individual that I like to focus on, he is very key to the current play of Iran’s foray into Latin America, is this gentleman right here, Mohsen Rabbani.
 Those of you in the law enforcement world or in the intelligence world know this gentleman very well.
-He’s been kind of one of Iran’s top spies, all around the world really, but in Latin America more than anything, and he was by the investigators in Argentina that did this investigation and concluded he was considered the mastermind of the attack, so he wasn’t just another actor or a sort of a conduit or an interlude.
+He has been kind of one of Iran’s top spies, all around the world really, but in Latin America more than anything, and he was by the investigators in Argentina that did this investigation and concluded he was considered the mastermind of the attack, so he was not just another actor or a sort of a conduit or an interlude.
 He was the guy who kind of concealed how he could make this happen in establishing the plausible deniability, so that Iran can get away with this attack and have no fingerprints.

-And so he came to Argentina in 1983 under the guise of a businessman and then later about I think it less than a year, I think it was a few months before the attack they gave him diplomatic status and he became a cultural attache and then he left immediately after the attack and he’s currently in Iran in Qom, teaching classes, so he would be a focal point of this presentation.
+And so he came to Argentina in 1983 under the guise of a businessman and then later about I think it less than a year, I think it was a few months before the attack they gave him diplomatic status and he became a cultural attaché and then he left immediately after the attack and he is currently in Iran in Qom, teaching classes, so he would be a focal point of this presentation.

-Okay, that’s twenty years ago or more of the attack in Argentina, so there’s some precedent there but there’s some more recent history, especially in the last few years about some of Iran’s activities in Latin America.
+Okay, that is twenty years ago or more of the attack in Argentina, so there is some precedent there, but there is some more recent history, especially in the last few years about some of Iran’s activities in Latin America.
 One of the most recent is October 2011 when you probably read this on the headlines.

 There was a plot to kill the Saudi Ambassador to the U.S., Adel al-Jubeir.
-That was reportedly through an Iranian-American individual, this gentleman, Manssor Arbabsiar, and he was reportedly working with an alleged member of a Mexican drug cartel Los Zetas.
+That was reportedly through an Iranian American individual, this gentleman, Manssor Arbabsiar, and he was reportedly working with an alleged member of a Mexican drug cartel Los Zetas.
 The problem was the person he actually was working with was an informant for the DEA.
-He wasn’t an actual Los Zetas member and that individual then turned him in and then they interrogated him.
-They actually arrested him in JFK airport and he gave up basically his Iranian handler.
+He was not an actual Los Zetas member, and that individual then turned him in and then they interrogated him.
+They actually arrested him in JFK airport, and he gave up basically his Iranian handler.
 His Iranian handler is a gentleman who is still at large, Gholam Shakuri, who is alleged Quds Force.